- 1 People also ask

 Last Updated on

-What Are the Benefits You May Get When You Visit Your Orthodontist?
+What Are the Benefits When Visiting Your Orthodontist?

 When Is the Right Time to Visit Your Orthodontist?

 - In most cases, the child should have their first visit to the orthodontist around the time that they turn seven.
 At this point, most of the adult teeth have grown in and the doctor can get a good idea of how the final smile should turn out.
 Going for a checkup at this early age also helps young children get acquainted with the doctor so that they feel more comfortable during future visits.

 - Keep in mind that this initial visit does not necessarily mean that your child will start treatment.
 In some cases, the doctor will recommend coming back for another visit when more teeth have grown in.
 However, they may also decide to talk to you about what are the benefits you may get when you visit your orthodontist regularly for treatment.
 Either way, this initial visit paves the way for a lifetime of better oral health.

 - If you or your child did not go for a checkup at the age of seven, then you can rest assured that it is still not too late to begin orthodontic treatment.
 People often wait for the first visit for many different reasons, and your orthodontist can still help you enjoy a successful outcome.

 - Going for an orthodontist checkup absolutely helps you to achieve a better smile.
 It also helps you to improve your oral hygiene since having teeth that are perfectly spaced apart makes it easier to brush and floss.
 If you struggle with pain in your jaw, headaches, or other TMJ symptoms, then the realization that you have a plan to fix the problem is a major relief.

 What Information Should You Provide During Your Checkup?